Public Holidays in Czechia 2026 – National & Public Holidays

 Frequently Asked Questions (FAQs)

-How many public holidays are there in Czechia in 2025?
+How many public holidays does Czechia have?

 Does Czechia shift holiday observance when it falls on weekends?

-What is the significance of Jan Hus Day (July 6)?
+What is the significance of Jan Hus Day?

 Is Christmas Eve a public holiday in Czechia?